Helping users save time finding recipes with AI tailored to their preferences and health needs.

 User pain points

-Instructions for recipes are hard or confusing to follow.
+Instructions are confusing to follow.

 Visualizing our user insights into a persona.